 #2.
 Arrive on Time

-Any delay will affect the other passengers’ plans and may jeopardize the rest of their itinerary as well as yours.
+Any delay or wait time will affect the other riders' plans and may jeopardize the rest of their itinerary as well as yours.
 Most charter bus regulations aim to leave on time bearing any technical issues.
 To ensure that your travel goes smoothly, make sure you know where your bus is leaving from and what time, and plan extra time for any last-minute issues.
 Punctuality is a must during your travels as well – at rest stops, for example.

 #3.
 Don’t Use Your Cellphone Often